Last updated Oct 30, 2024

 Storage quotas

-These quotas apply to usage of the Forge Storage API in any environment, and scale with the number of seats in your app's install base.
+These quotas apply to the use of Forge hosted storage in any environment, and scale with the number of seats in your app's install base.

 If an installation decreases its seat count, quotas will currently not decrease accordingly.
 This may change in the future, at which point we will provide guidance on how to react to these events.
 Meanwhile, follow your GDPR responsibilities with respect to storing, reporting and erasing user data.